JasperFx/jasper/documentation/documentation/http/endpoints.md

 1. Look for any segments that exactly match the name of an argument parameter to the action method.
 If so, this segment is assumed to be a route argument

 Do see the section on "Spread" routes below for a discussion about these special kinds of routes.

+## Using Attributes

+As a late addition just prior to v1.0, Jasper also supports using attributes on methods to explicitly denote the Url pattern as shown below:

+<[sample:AttributeUsingEndpoint]>

+In addition, if you can also pull in the <[linkto:documentation/http/mvcextender]> to use MVC Core's built in routing attributes as another alternative.

 ## Using Underscores and Dashes in Route Patterns